Teniola-theDev/Number-Guesser/README.md

 A short game from the Brad Traversy Javascript course.
 We will be coding the javascript ourselves.

+## Discoveries

+1. I prefer using ordered lists to unordered lists
+2. git commit -a -m "<message>"

 ## Issues

 1. I could not see the values of my span after setting what should be there in javascript